Master Your Wardrobe Using This Ultimate Closet Cleanout Guide

 You may also finally notice how much stuff you aren’t wearing, season after season.
 After a bit of time, it’s easy to end up with an accumulation of clothes and closet clutter that can be difficult to manage.

-If that sounds like you, our style team wants to share some basic steps and our top tips to help guide you through the closet cleanout process.
+If that sounds like you, our style team wants to share this closet cleanout guide, featuring our basic steps and top tips to help you through the process.

 Closet edits are a great first step in your style journey and something we do—virtually or in person—with almost all of our clients.
-If you’d like to hand this job over to the experts instead, book an intro call here and let’s help you curate a closet you’re excited to visit each day.
+If you’d like to hand this job over to the experts instead, book an introductory wardrobe call hereand let’s help you curate a closet you’re excited to visit each day.

 Grab a couple of large black garbage bags or containers, black velvet hangers, and carve out a couple of hours in your day.
 Pour yourself a glass of pinot noir if needed, and let’s get started!
 Don’t forget the music.